Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Background

 \subsection{Frobenius monoidal functors}

-In this section, we recall the definition of a Frobenius monoidal functor and include basic results about such functors perserving algebraic structures in tensor categories.
+In this section, we recall the definition of a Frobenius monoidal functor and include basic results about such functors preserving algebraic structures in tensor categories.
 Let $\cC$ and $\cD$ be two monoidal categories.